U. S. Route 278 is the only highway coming to Hilton Head Island. 278 extends all the way to I-95 (Exit #8).

-The new Parkway is about 6 miles long, and there is a $1.25 toll.
+The Parkway is about 6 miles long, and there is a $1.25 toll.
 The toll booth is located just before you cross Broad Creek.
 To contact the Cross Island Parkway, (843) 342-6718 or www.crossislandparkway.org.

 If you are going to stay in Shipyard Plantation, Long Cove or Wexford, along North or South Forest Beach Drive, or anywhere in Sea Pines Plantation, you will get there much quicker by using the Cross Island Parkway.